Reeshon/Commerce/README.md

 You can choose whether to deploy your solution through the console directly or download as Terraform on GitHub to deploy later.

 ### Architecture
-1. User requests are sent to the front end, which is deployed on Vercel to support high scalability applications.
+1. User requests are sent to the front end, which is deployed on GitHub Pages to support high scalability applications.
 2. The request then lands on the middle tier, which is the API layer that provides access to the backend.
-This middleware is deployed as serverless functions on Vercel.
+This middleware is deployed as serverless functions on GitHub Pages.
 3. The frequent requests are cached in Memorystore for Redis for serving the request fast in-memory.
 The response is then served back to the user.
 4. For new requests from the users, Cloud SQL provides the backend as the database layer.
 The response is then served back to the user.
-5. For DevOps, Vercel handles the continuous deployment from GitHub repositories.
+5. For DevOps, GitHub Actions handles the continuous deployment from GitHub repositories.

 ## Documentation
 - [Architecture Diagram](assets/three_tier_web_app_v4.svg)